Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
+## 2018.12.2
+counterproductive: have an opposite effect.
+zinger: a striking or amusing remark.
+improvise: == spontaneously or without any preparation.  eg: improvise solution that their commander would never anticipate.
+mantra: repeat the mantra.
+snippets: snippets from the hour and a half long debate.
+overarching goal:
+blunder: error, mistake   v: make a mistake.
+precipitate: ==cause, faciliate: make an action or process easy/easier.
+- prohibitive: prohibitive question.
+  > restrain.
+  > extremely expensive.
+preclude: close. 排除.
+with some latitude.
+prototype.
+intact == complete.

 ## 2018.12.1
 infer: deduce or conclude from some evidence or reasoning rather than from explicit statement.
 - anticipate: